XinjianOUYANG/Pole_Projet_DDSP/README.md

 Requires python = 3.8 and tensorflow version >= 2.1.0, but the core library runs in either eager or graph mode.

+It would be better to create a new environment in Anaconda.

 * pip install --upgrade pip

 * pip install --upgrade ddsp